DinoChiesa/Apigee-Java-Delay/README.md

-# Sleeper callout
+# Delay callout

 This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee Edge.
-The policy does one simple thing: sleeps for a designated or random amount of time.
+The policy does one simple thing: delays for a designated or a random amount of time.

 ## Why might this be useful?